unixwzrd/venvutil/README.md

 ### Key Features

-- **Enhanced VENV Management**: Provides tools to easily create, manage, and replicate Python virtual environments.
+- **Enhanced VENV Management**: Provides tools to easily create, manage, and replicate Python virtual environments and a few other tools.
-- **Enhanced Logging**: Includes dynamic program names and lazy formatting for efficient logging.
-- **Robust Configuration Management**: Utilizes global variable declarations and improved handling of configuration variables.
-- **Conda and Pip Wrappers**: Includes wrapper scripts for Conda and Pip that log actions and freeze the state of environments for reproducibility.
+- **Conda and Pip Logging**: Utilizes logging to track changes to VENV's and freeze the state of environments for reproducibility.
+- **Enhanced Logging**: Maintains a log on any potentially destructive operations to VENV's when using Pip or Conda to make changes to the VENV.
+- **Robust Configuration Management**:All configuration changes are logged and a `pip freeze` is done before and after the operation to ensure that the virtual environment is frozen.
+- **Rollback and Recovery**: Offers tools to rollback changes to VENV's, restoring the state of the environment to a previous state using the freeze log.
 - **Cross-Platform Compatibility**: Designed to work seamlessly on macOS and Linux systems, with specific optimizations for Apple Silicon.
+- **Additional Tools**: Provides additional tools like `genmd`, `filetree`, including some simple test scripts to check if your GPU is being utilized - specifically for Apple Silicon.
 - **Build and Installation Scripts**: Offers scripts to automate the setup of complex environments, including rebuilding NumPy with Apple Silicon optimizations.
 - **Comprehensive Documentation**: Includes detailed instructions and [CHANGELOG](CHANGELOG.md) to help users get started and stay updated with the latest features.

 ### Why Use Venvutil?

-- **Simplify Environment Management**: Automate the tedious tasks of setting up and maintaining Python environments, saving time and reducing errors.
+- **Simplify Environment Management**: Most common tasks are simplified with this toolset, such as creating, deleting, switching, and cloning environments.
+- **Enhanced Logging**: Provides a record of changes to VENV's, making it easy to track and recover from potential issues.
 - **Ensure Reproducibility**: By freezing the state of environments, Venvutil helps ensure that your setups are consistent across different machines and setups.
-- **Transparent Tool Wrapping**: Provides pass-through wrappers for C++, G++, and LD to ensure compatibility without compromising security or functionality.
+- **Transparent Tool Wrapping**: Provides pass-through wrappers Pip, Conda, and LD to ensure compatibility without compromising security or functionality.

 ## Installation Instructions